Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Nuclear matrix elements

-The potential contribution evaluates to \beq \bar C_{SP}^{\rm pot} = \left[(-433 \pm 5) \, d_p + (387\pm 0.4)\, d_n \right]\,(e\, \mathrm{fm})^{-1}\,, \eeq where $d_{n} = \bar d_0 - \bar d_1$.
-The small uncertainties are solely from the shell-model calculations but do not capture possible higher-order corrections.
+The potential contribution evaluates to \beq \bar C_\text{SP}^{\rm pot} = \left[(-433 \pm 5) \, d_p + (387\pm 0.4)\, d_n \right]\,(e\, \mathrm{fm})^{-1}\,, \eeq where $d_{n} = \bar d_0 - \bar d_1$.
 Compared to the ultrasoft regime, the potential contribution is dominant.
-This is because of the coherent nature of the potential NME, which scales linearly with the total number of protons, $Z$ ($d_p$ term), or neutrons, $N$ ($d_n$ term), in the nucleus.
-The coherence appears as most NME contributions stem from proton-proton and neutron-neutron pairs, prevalent in nuclei due to the attractive pairing interaction.
+This is because of the coherent nature of the potential NME, which leads to a linear scaling with the total number of protons, $Z$ ($d_p$ term), or neutrons, $N$ ($d_n$ term), in the nucleus.
+The coherence appears as most NME contributions stem from proton-proton and neutron-neutron spin-zero pairs, prevalent in nuclei due to the attractive pairing interaction, and also dominant for the long-range potential (proportional to $|\mathbf{r_i-r_j}|$ in coordinate space).
 This scaling is in rough agreement with the estimate of Ref.\ \cite{Flambaum:2019ejc}, as well as an evaluation of the potential of Eq.\ \eqref{eq:Vq} in a Fermi gas state\footnote{We thank J. Engel for discussions on this point.}.
 Our many-body calculations, which also cover nuclei lighter than $^{138}$Ba, suggest that nucleus-dependent effects can correct this estimate by up to $20\%$.
 The coherent character makes potential NMEs less dependent on the details of the nuclear structure, reducing their relative uncertainty with respect to ultrasoft NMEs (the very small error in the $d_n$ potential NME is because in our calculation the 82 neutrons form a closed shell).
 We provide more details in the Supplemental Material.
-While we do not expect any breakdown of the scaling behavior discussed above, explicit calculations of ultrasoft and potential NMEs in heavier systems such as Th or Hf are required to confirm the dominance of the potential contributions.
+While we do not expect any breakdown of the scaling behavior discussed above for the potential contribution, in nuclei with particularly strong low-lying M1 excitations, the ultrasoft contributions could be enhanced\footnote{Such enhancements arise, for example, for sterile neutrino contributions to neutrinoless double beta decay \cite{Dekens:2024hlz}.}.
+Explicit calculations of ultrasoft and potential NMEs in heavier systems such as Th or Hf would be very interesting.

+The uncertainties in Eqs.\ \eqref{usoftBa} and \eqref{potBa} were estimated by considering the differences between several nuclear Hamiltonians, see the Supplemental Material for details.
+In addition, a fully quantified theory error should take into account the errors due to the many-body method and missing orders in chiral EFT.
+The latter are expected to give ${\cal O}(m_\pi/\Lambda_\chi)$ corrections, while more solid estimates require explicit calculations, e.g.\ by computing the corrections to the potential in Eq.\ \eqref{eq:Vq}.
+We leave a more complete analysis of theory uncertainties to future work.